henkmollema/CryptoHelper/README.md

 # CryptoHelper
-Cryptography helper methods for Rfc2898DeriveBytes.
+Cryptography helper methods for hasing passwords using a PBKDF2 implemenation.

-This is a port from the `System.Web.Helpers.Crypto` class from WebPages which runs on DNX (including .NET Core 5.0).
-The original source can be found [here](http://aspnetwebstack.codeplex.com/SourceControl/latest#src/System.Web.Helpers/Crypto.cs).
+This utility ports the password hashing functionality from the  [`System.Web.Helpers.Crypto`](http://aspnetwebstack.codeplex.com/SourceControl/latest#src/System.Web.Helpers/Crypto.cs) class to DNX.
+On DNX the new ASP.NET Data Protection stack is used.
+Where as classic .NET 4.0 and 4.5 applications  will use `Rfc2898DeriveBytes`

 ### [**Download CryptoHelper using NuGet**](https://www.nuget.org/packages/CryptoHelper)

-##### Download from the command line:
+##### Download from the NuGet Package Manager Console:
 ```
 Install-Package CryptoHelper
 ```